DCASE-REPO/dcase2019_task2_baseline/README.md

 channels).
 This factoring greatly reduces the number of layer weights (up to 9 times less than standard convolutions if using 3x3 filters) with only a small reduction in model accuracy.

-The model layers are listed in the table below using notation `C(kernel size, stride, depth)` and `SC(kernel size, stride, depth)` to denote 2-D convolution and separable convolution layers, respectively.
-ReduceMax or Mean applies a maximum-value or mean-value reduction, respectively, across the first two dimensions.
+The model layers are listed in the table below using notation `C(kernel size, depth, stride)` and `SC(kernel size, depth, stride)` to denote 2-D convolution and separable convolution layers, respectively.
+ReduceMax/Mean applies a maximum-value or mean-value reduction, respectively, across the first two dimensions.
 Logistic applies a fully-connected linear layer followed by a sigmoid classifier.
 Activation shapes do not include the batch dimension.